najskowski/board/README.md

-# Simple kanban / notes application.
+# Simple todo / notes board.
 ![alt text](./public/screenshot.png)

 ## This project was built using: